jamestiotio/dbsys/project/lab4.md

 in `BTreeDeadlockTest.java` and `BTreeInsertTest.java`.
-Some of the test cases may take a few seconds to complete. `BTreeDeadlockTest` will test that you have implemented locking correctly and can handle deadlocks. `BTreeInsertTest` will test that your code inserts tuples and splits pages correcty, and also handles duplicate tuples and next key locking. -->
+Some of the test cases may take a few seconds to complete. `BTreeDeadlockTest` will test that you have implemented locking correctly and can handle deadlocks. `BTreeInsertTest` will test that your code inserts tuples and splits pages correctly, and also handles duplicate tuples and next key locking. -->

 ---